blockades/mmt-metadata/readme.md

 #### `initiateMmtMultisigTest`

-This will be published one time per wallet by the person who initiates the wallet and will contain a name for the wallet, the number of cosigners and one bitcoin public key.
-The list of recipients for this message will remain the same for all future messages related to this wallet.
+This will be published one time per wallet by the person who initiates the wallet and will contain a name for the wallet, the number of required cosigners and one bitcoin public key.
+The list of recipients for this message will remain the same for all future messages related to this wallet, and also defines the number of cosigners.
 Example:
 ```
 content: {
   walletName: 'the groovy gang wallet',
   requiredCosigners: 2,
-  numberofCosigners: 6,
   xpub: 'xpubblahblah....'
 }
 ```